bazelbuild/bazelisk/README.md

 You can set `BAZELISK_GITHUB_TOKEN` to set a GitHub access token to use for API requests to avoid rate limiting when on shared networks.

+If `tools/bazel` exists in your workspace root and is executable, Bazelisk will run this file, instead of the Bazel version it downloaded.
+It will set the environment variable `BAZEL_REAL` to the path of the downloaded Bazel binary.
+This can be useful, if you have a wrapper script that e.g. ensures that environment variables are set to known good values.
+This behavior can be disabled by setting the environment variable `BAZELISK_SKIP_WRAPPER` to any value (except the empty string) before launching Bazelisk.

 ## Releases

 Binary and source releases are provided on our [Releases](https://github.com/bazelbuild/bazelisk/releases) page.